Tushar914/Image-Processing/README.md

-Apply Filters on images using Kernels
+Apply Filters on images using Kernels.
 Pass in your own matrix in filter_parm field to create a new filter.

 Original